-If the employment of any of the named executive officers had been terminated due to disability, which is defined in the incentive plans or applicable award agreements, such plans or agreements would have provided for vesting of any outstanding options and the lapse of restrictions on any RSUs.
-Mr. Maffei is also entitled to certain payments and other benefits upon a termination of his employment due to disability.
-See "-Executive Compensation Arrangements- Gregory B. Maffei-Termination Payments and Benefits-Termination by Reason of Death or Disability" above.
-None of the other named executive officers would have been entitled to any severance pay or other benefits from our company upon a termination due to disability, assuming a termination date as of December 31, 2022.
+If the employment of any of the named executive officers had been terminated due to disability, which is defined in the incentive plans or applicable award agreements, such plans or agreements would have provided for vesting of any outstanding options and the lapse of restrictions on any cash awards and RSUs.
+None of the named executive officers would have been entitled to any severance pay or other benefits from our company upon a termination due to disability, assuming a termination date as of December 31, 2024.